 The Kala Ghoda (Black Horse) arts festival is a nine day extravaganza that sees Mumbai's Kala Ghoda Arts Precinct transformed into an open-air exhibition space and stage show.
 This vibrant street festival includes arts and crafts, exhibitions, workshops, dance performances, music, theater, heritage walks, and special events for children.
 The great thing about it is that it's all free!

 06 of 22

-Indian Derby Weekend is one of the biggest events on the Mumbai social calendar.
-A huge lifestyle sporting weekend, it attracts around 25,000 people.
-In addition to horse racing, there's international aerial ballet, professional salsa dancing, and live bands.
+The Indian Derby, into its 76th year this year, is one of the biggest events on the Mumbai social calendar.
+A huge lifestyle sporting event, it attracts around 25,000 people.
+In addition to horse racing, there's fashion events, food, a mini flea market, DJs, and live bands.

 07 of 22